BernardGreenberg/NXSYS/DocSource/UndoTBD.md

   (position to midpoint of resultant seg, move.
    Adjoining track circuits an issue.)

-Deletion of track-end joints that have been assigned an ijid.

 Undo stack before save (document how to use).
 Save-point size() stack.